XSCE/xsce/docs/CONFIG.rst

       * ``192.168.1.9 schoolserver schoolserver.lan``

-* If you're initially trying out an appliance install because you ordered a usb ethernet adapter and an AP and you're waiting on delivery, that's perfectly fine.
+* If you're initially trying out an appliance install because you ordered a usb ethernet adapter and an AP and you're waiting on delivery, that's just fine.
 You don't have to rerun the entire install when the shipment comes in.
 When you get your new devices, plug them in and then simply rerun ./runansible with all the interfaces connected.

-*  But the appliance install works just fine.
+* The appliance install works just fine.
 Anna has tested a "totally wireless" install with no dongles and she joked that "I could put this XO 1.75 out in my backyard and that would be my server on the public internet!"
 Seriously, the only cable was power and Anna could have pulled the power cable to prove a point.

 ===========================================
 IIAB and xs-authserver Dependency conflicts